Orange roughy: Life history

 Orange roughy are generally sluggish and demersal; they form aggregations with a natural population density of up to 2.5 fish per m2, now reduced to about 1.0 per m2.
 These aggregations form in and around geologic structures, such as undersea canyons and seamounts, where water movement and mixing is high, ensuring dense prey concentrations.
 The aggregations are not necessarily for spawning or feeding; the fish are thought to cycle through metabolic phases (active or feeding and inactive or resting) and seek areas with ideal hydrologic conditions to congregate during each phase.
 They lose almost all pigmentation while inactive, when they are very approachable.
-Predators include large, deep-roving sharks, cutthroat eels, merluccid hakes, and snake mackerels.
+Predators include large, deep-roving sharks, cutthroat eels, merluccid hakes, and snake mackerels such as oilfish.

 When active, juveniles feed primarily on zooplankton such as mysid shrimp, euphausiids (krill), mesopelagic and benthopelagic fish, amphipods, and other crustaceans; mature adults consume smaller fish, predominantly of the Butterflyfish and Lanternfish families, and squid, which make up to 20% of their diet.
 The diet of the orange roughy is depth-related, with adult diets inversely related to that of juveniles.
 For example, juvenile consumption of crustaceans is lowest at 900 m but increases with depth, while crustaceans in the adult diet peak at 800–1000 m and decrease with depth.
 The consumption of fish is the opposite: juvenile consumption decreases with depth while adult consumption increases.
 This inverse feeding pattern may be an example of resource-partitioning to avoid intraspecific competition for the available food at depths where prey is less abundant.
 The orange roughy's metabolic phases are thought to be related to seasonal variations in prey concentrations.
 The inactive phase conserves energy during lean periods.
 Orange roughy can live for over 200 years.